StylistMercurial1130/Data-Engineering-101/1-what-do-data-engineers-do/notes.md

 > >
 > >This would involve setting up our very own data warehouse and modelling our data warehouse for loading our data and ensuing the quality of the data and efficiency of the data warehouse in terms of performance when querying the data.
 >
 > Once the investigation of the source and nature of the data and model of our storage, I would create a ETL pipeline to extract data from our source location, transform into suitable form and load it into our data warehouse.
-This data warehouse. can be queried from in BI application to get data analytics.
+This data warehouse. can be queried from in a BI application to get data analytics.